bcube-project/Bcube.jl/docs/src/howto/howto.md

             # as well (with side_p)
             neighbor_cell_n = side_n(element)

-            # We can also retrieve the local index of the face in the neighbor cell
+            # We can also retrieve the local index of the face in the neighbor cells
+            # Note that boundary faces only have one neighbor cell, which is on the
+            # negative side by convention.
             kside = Bcube.get_cell_side_n(element)

             # Normal of the face at the face center using the low level API